TL;DR: we have have branched Stackage LTS 24 based on ghc-9.10.2

 Thanks for checking!
 From https://www.stackage.org/blog/2025/07/announce-lts-24-nightly-ghc-9.12 I followed the “Stackage LTS version 24” link and did not notice that it cunningly sent me to lts-22.

-Not really - in that regard this was a pretty easy upgrade I would say: those interested in the details can look at my Stackage commits (for 15-16 July) leading up to the release where I link to individual upstream tickets I filed, but nothing significant or common particularly stood out at all (Cabal might just make it on the list or not, but not worth making noise about I would say).
+Not really - in that regard this was a pretty easy upgrade I would say: those interested in the details can look at my Stackage commits (for 15-16 July) leading up to the release where I link to individual upstream tickets I filed, but nothing significant or common particularly stood out at all (a couple of packages were affected by Cabal changes, but probably not worth making noise about I would say).

-Further (I should doublecheck but) this looks like the biggest initial first nightly snapshot we have have done for a major version bump: though admittedly I “left in” a couple of upperbounds (QuickCheck and hslua) to allow servant and pandoc to remain in - hope I don’t regret that ;o)
+Further I think this is the biggest initial first nightly snapshot we have ever done for a major version bump: though admittedly I “left in” a couple of upperbounds (QuickCheck and hslua) to allow servant and pandoc to remain in.

 Thanks for pointing out: I pushed fixes for the 2 version typos in the blog reported here so far.